How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

 Note: [8] 20% of $1110 = $222, and $1110 – $222 = $888.

-In seeing increased loss the artist may conduct further calculations until a figure is reached wherein as much of the original value as possible is recouped (wanting the full $925) - in this instance adding a further $47 to the previous $1110 resulting in an amount billed to the client of $1157.
-Again however, this increases the Tax burden further; on $1157 that becomes $231, a further $9 on the previous tax due, but this does leave the full $925[9] the individual was originally trying to recoup.
+In seeing additional loss further calculations are done until a figure is reached where as much of the original value as possible is recouped – in this instance adding a further $47 to the previous $1110 resulting in an amount billed to the client of $1157.
+Again however, this increases the Tax burden further; on $1157 now $231, a further $9, but this does leave the full $925[9] the individual was originally trying to recoup.

 Note: [9] 20% of $1157 = $231, and $231 – $1157 = $925.

-The problems caused by these types of calculatory gymnastics should be self-evident, over time the additional tax burden mounts up, requiring ever-increasing offsets to accommodate the rise in tax due (notwithstanding tax/income tier levels).
+The problems caused by these types of calculatory gymnastics should be self-evident, over time the additional tax burden soon mounts up, often meaning an increase in offset to accommodate the increase in tax due (notwithstanding tax/income tier levels).

 Note: the one caveat to the above is the possible inclusion of VAT or Sales Tax – the difference being they are transparent service or sales charges everyone knows about, and can be paid and recouped legitimately as needed.

-Of course in the final equation it should not go without saying that from the clients point of view, a project quoted at $925 is very different than one of $1157, the latter a price that's also gone well over the psychological $999 barrier (from three figures to four), and the client declining the job entirely.
+Of course in the final equation it should not go without saying that from the clients point of view, a project quote at $925 is very different to $1157, the latter a price that’s gone well over the psychological $999 barrier (from three figures to four), dramatically increasing the client declining the job entirely.

 The realities of working freelance mean it can at times be overly convoluted.
 It need not be.
 So long as a reasonable amount of transparency exists between parties, problems that do crop up can be fixed relatively quickly and painlessly.
 The freelancer has to be flexible in their negotiations, and honest with skills and experience, and being slightly conservative with their service offerings to ensure project completion.
 Additionally, make sure all the appropriate paperwork and forms are filed, and that the individual or business capacity under which freelance services are being offered duly recognised and noted officially.
 And finally, although most aspects of being a sole trader, self-employed or running a business are relatively straightforward, when issues do arise it is always best to consult a fully qualified professional.